StacheXC/stat386-blog/_posts/2024-10-04-Matplotlib-Tutorial.md

 image: "/assets/images/image5.jpg"
 ---

+### If you're peer reviewing me, click on the view source repo button at the bottom.
+Then look at the Matplotlib_Tutorial jupyter notebook file.
+It's not in any of the folders.
+The jupyter file is what I intend for my post to look like after I've finished filling out the markdown file.

 Matplotlib is python library used for making graphs.
 It is often used in conjunction with other commonly used python libraries, such as numpy and pandas.
 Plotting data is useful as a critical part of exploratory data analysis.
 It is a convenient way to visualize the distributions of certain features of a dataset or the relationships between features.
 Although you can just produce summary tables and calculate correlations, graphs are often more appealing to look at.
 Which is why in this tutorial, I will be going over the basics of how to use matplotlib including arguments, labels, and types of graphs.

 import matplotlib.pyplot as plt